 In this model, the first two layers are vital.
-A safe is obviously indispensable and the second layer ought to feel unmissable since the window for is open now, in a way that won’t be so true outside of this unusual time.
+A safe practical set-up is obviously indispensable and the second layer ought to feel unmissable since the window for innovation is open now, in a way that won’t be so true outside of this unusual time.
 The other point I wanted to venture with this model is that getting the set-up right might not count for much if our businesses do not have ongoing traction.
-That momentum, more than ever, will depend on our ability to rekindle a sense of and also through our afforded by a strong senseof and visible commitment to .
+That momentum, more than ever, will depend on our ability to rekindle a sense of belonging and wellbeing and also through our social licence to operate afforded by a strong senseof purpose and visible commitment to sustainability.

 Two vital first layers: